scme0/terminal_games/README.md

 # terminal_games

 Just a little project to help me learn some of the ins and outs of Rust.
-I'm a C# developer by trade so I'm sure most of my code here is too "object-oriented"y for hardcore Rustaceans but I'm trying to pull my head out of that space :).

 ## minesweeper